7 Pre-Christmas Decluttering Rules Expert Organizers Say Will Make the Holidays Easy and Stress-Free

 "It's time to clear out old toys, broken toys, and toys the kids have outgrown," says Kiera, "You can do this by decluttering the kids' bedrooms, closets, and play areas.
 Touch each shelf, every cabinet, and bin and donate what they no longer play with."

-You can also involve the kids in this process to help cultivate good decluttering habits while they're young, telling them how it's important to donate to others before Santa comes.
+You can also involve the kids in this process to help cultivate good decluttering habits while they're young, telling them how important it is to donate to others before Santa comes.
 Knowing many of the items your children will be receiving on Christmas day can help guide your decluttering.

 "For example, if your child is going to receive a bunch of legos (our kids' favorite pastime currently!), it's okay to clear out all the miscellaneous legos that they really are not playing with," says Kiera.